blorente/naylang-documentation/src/object_model.md

 invisible to the user, but they have no methods and only one element in their type class, such as `Undefined`, which throws an error whenever the user tries to interact with it.

+#### Blocks

+Blocks are a particular case of native types in Naylang.
+They represent lambda functions that respond to an `apply()` method with a correct number of parameters.
+Therefore, a block will be represented as a GraceBlock with one user-defined method (`apply`) which will nave no set number of parameters, and will simpy consume all the parameters available.
+The implementation of `apply` will represent the desired behavior of the lambda function.

 ### Casting